virtualtextilesresearchgroup/Woven-Sketching-Tool/README.md

 ### 2. Select grid points to join or exchange

 This step defines sets of grid points that will be joined or exchanged.
 Up to 3 selection sets can be created, consisting of one or more closed curves drawn in Rhino.
-Draw with any Rhino tool that creates curves, or import vectors into your .3dm file.
+Draw with any Rhino tool that creates curves, import vectors into your .3dm file, or generate them with Grasshopper components.

 **Note**: Curves don't need to be planar.
 Points will be considered inside or outside a curve based on its projection along the z-axis onto the grid.
 FYI, "on" is "in".